We want every Victorian student's senior secondary experience to be a positive, enjoyable and rewarding one.

 - Introduction of a fully integrated senior secondary certificate

-For more information on the timeline for single senior secondary certificate reform, please visit the
+For more information on the timeline for single senior secondary certificate reform, see the

 Access to high quality VET for all students